Decoupled Alignment for Robust Plug-and-Play Adaptation

 Although the gate layer within MLP layers is crucial for ensuring model responses adhere to ethical guidelines from \autoref{sec:memory}, modifying all gate layers could degrade the original performance due to a large number of parameter changes.
 We propose a strategy to efficiently identify the optimal memory space for targeted modifications, enhancing alignment while preserving performance.

 We incorporate delta debugging \cite{zeller2002simplifying} in our strategy.
 Delta debugging is a systematic approach that automates the debugging process by identifying the smallest set of changes responsible for a program's failure.
-It methodically reduces the set of changes, testing progressively smaller subsets until pinpointing the precise cause of the failure.
+It reduces the set of changes, testing progressively smaller subsets until pinpointing the precise cause of the failure.
 In \sys, we consider it a program failure when LLMs provide an unethical response to an unethical question.
 To demonstrate how delta debugging works in \sys, let $\bS \in \mathbb{S}$ be a memory space where $\mathbb{S}$ is the universe memory of all MLP modules.

 A policy is defined by the function $\pi: \mathbb{S} \rightarrow \{0, 1\}$, where if $\pi(\bS) = 1$, it indicates that the memory space $\bS$ is beneficial for enhancing alignment, and if $\pi(\bS) = 0$, it indicates that the memory space $\bS$ does not contribute to improving alignment.
 Given an aligned model memory space $\bS$ and policy $\pi$, we aim to find the smallest memory space $\bS^{*} \in \mathbb{S}$ in the aligned model which can most efficiently improve the unaligned ability to defend the jailbreak.
 In our case, we define $\pi(\bS)$ as the evaluation on a small set of additional unethical questions (\eg 5\% of preserved data).
 If the model provides ethical responses to all these questions, we set $\pi(\bS) = 1$; otherwise, $\pi(\bS) = 0$.